Unleash Your Inner Child — Think Big!

 Be Comfortable with Discomfort

-Thinking big means taking chances, doing things you’ve never done before.
-And with those chances comes discomfort.
+Thinking big means taking chances, and doing things you’ve never done before.
+And with those changes comes discomfort.
 Learning to be okay with the uncomfortableness of these situations can help you think and dream bigger all the time.

 Whatever it is that makes you uncomfortable, do something every day that reaches that emotion.
 Over time, these things will feel less scary, and your discomfort will fade.
 That’s when you know it’s time to go bigger.
 It’s about overcoming fear, which is really where discomfort originates.
 And daily practice helps you see that there really isn’t anything to fear, after all.

 Big thinkers also understand the power of being proactive.
 Big dreams come true when you have a plan that thinks through what needs to happen, how to solve problems along the way, and ways to be prepared for all possibilities.
 Learning to be more proactive can help you sustain your big thoughts and goals over time.

 When you want to think big, you have to know how to solve problems.
 Practice this by creating artificial problems on which to practice.
 Creating problems gives you the chance to practice your problem-solving abilities.
 You can learn to stretch your imagination as you think through these scenarios, and because you are not personally invested in it, it opens up your mind to consider options you may not if it landed closer to home.

 Learning to think big and dream big happens when you have others in your life who model and support this type of thinking.
 Without the right support system, turning your big dreams into big reality would be much more difficult.
 Find people for your support network who are also dreamers and problem solvers.
 Find people who can give you honest feedback and aren’t afraid to tell you that you’re aiming too low (or too high).